sOCIETIES DURING COVID-19

 Your members will remember if you're looking out for them during this tough period.

-As a society committee member, you can log your volunteer hours with the Student Union.
-That means any time you've spent helping your society at a committee meeting, organising an event or attending Societies Council can be volunteering experience.
+As a society committee member, you can still log your volunteering with the Student Union.
+That means any time you've spent helping your society at a committee meeting, organising an event or attending Societies Council can be logged as volunteering experience.
+If you volunteer outside of your society, you can add that too.

 If you log your volunteering hours with us, they'll go on your transcript when you graduate*.

-*you must log a minimum of 50 volunteer hours and 5 skills to be recognised.
+*you must log a minimum of 50 volunteer hours and 5 skills to be recognised on your trascript, but that's easier than you might think!